DataCueCo/datacue-help/docs/install/shopify.md

 4. Save your changes and you're done!

-**Product page and other pages**
+#### Product page and other pages

-Most themes don't allow adding custom sections to product pages, but you can do it manually.
+Most themes don't allow adding custom sections to other pages, but you can do it easily by pasting a code snippet.

+Product recommendations can be added to the following pages:

+- Product page
+- Category page
+- Search page
+- Cart page
+- 404 page

+To get started:

+1. Head to your theme code editor, Click on `Online Store` on your side bar, click on the `Actions` button and select `Edit code`.

-If you're familiar with theme editing, you edit the code of the template you need.
-For instance the product page template is usually in `templates/product.liquid`.
+2. Type the name of the template you want to edit, below is an example of editing the product template.

 ![Finding product.liquid](./images/find_template.png)

-Then paste a special tag near the end of your template, where you want DataCue to insert the product recommendations:
+3. Insert this snippet where you want to insert the product recommendations.
+You can move it up / down as you like till you're happy with the position.

 ```html
 <div data-dc-products></div>